Hacking Alice's box in CV-QKD: Results

 The rate $K_{\text{lossy}}^{\infty}$ is always positive and plotted in Fig.~\ref{fig:lossy} for various mean photon numbers $\bar{n}$, where it is also compared with the ultimate point-to-point rate or PLOB bound $-\log _{2}(1-\eta)$~\cite{PLOB}.
 Each time $\bar{n}+1$ doubles (e.g. when $\bar{n}$ goes from 0 to 1, from 1 to 3 or from 3 to 7), the key rate $K_{\text{lossy} }^{\infty}$ decreases by approximately 3~dB.

 In the low transmission regime (i.e., long distances), it is known that the PLOB bound becomes roughly linear in $\eta$, and is approximately equal to $\eta/\ln{2\simeq}1.44\eta$ bits per transmission.
-It is also known that, without side channels, the coherent state protocol has a long-distance ideal rate of about $\eta/(2\ln{2}){\simeq}0.72\eta$ bits per transmission, which is half the PLOB bound.
+It is also known that, without side-channels, the coherent state protocol has a long-distance ideal rate of about $\eta/(2\ln{2}){\simeq}0.72\eta$ bits per transmission, which is half the PLOB bound.
 The linearity also holds when we include the side channels.
 In fact, for low $\eta$, we find that the key rate of Eq.~(\ref{kkk} ) becomes

-Note that with the leakage mode ($\bar{n}=0$), this rate is half that of the coherent state protocol without side channels.
+Note that with the leakage mode ($\bar{n}=0$), this rate is half that of the coherent state protocol without side-channels.
 This rate keeps halving each time $(\bar{n}+1)$ doubles; this can also be seen in the constant decrease in intercept between each of the plots in Fig.~\ref{fig:lossy}.

 We then calculate the threshold excess noise, $\epsilon_{\text{max}}$, for a given channel transmission, $\eta$, and side-channel parameter, $\bar{n}$.
 This is the value of the excess noise up to which secret key distribution is possible.
 The threshold condition $\epsilon_{\text{max}}=\epsilon(\eta,\bar {n})$ is given by solving $K^{\infty}(k,\eta,\epsilon)=0$.
 In Fig.~\ref{fig:sec_thresh}, we show the security threshold of the coherent state protocol~\cite{hetPROT} without side-channels and, then, in two cases with side-channel modes ($\bar{n}=0$ and $1$).
 The shaded regions show the regions in which secret key distribution is possible for a given side-channel.